Automated Shuttle Pilot Project

 PURPOSES OF THIS PROJECT

 2. To understand the operation and reliability of automated vehicles.
-As a low-speed vehicle that can only operate in certain types of traffic conditions, it is important to test and apply the technology in potential deployment scenarios.
-For example, how does the technology wirelessly communicate with traffic signals, what are the potential maintenance issues, and how long is the battery life in realistic operating conditions.
+As a low-speed vehicle that can only operate in certain types of traffic conditions, it was important to test and apply the technology in potential deployment scenarios.
+For example, how does the technology wirelessly communicate with traffic signals, what are the potential maintenance issues, and how long is the battery life in realistic operating conditions?

-At the end of the project, a final report will detail the findings of the project.
+A final report details the findings of the project.

 BENEFITS OF THE PROJECT